 The main purposes of any antivirus software are to detect and remove malware; malware is the broad term used to describe all kinds of malicious or unwanted code.

 - Different viruses: Mainly affected by a number of or a single miscellaneous code capable of copying or multiplying itself, thereby deleting data, stealing data, and corrupting or crashing the system.

 - Threats of Trojans: Different types of malware can be attached as legitimate software, but it performs illicit activities such as stealing passwords, deleting data, etc. when a user runs it.

 - Affect with keyloggers: A self-maintained spyware that records every keystroke made by a computer user in order to fraudulently access confidential data such as passwords, bank account details, etc.

-- Ransomware threats: The main issue that done by this threat is lock down your access or displays threatening messages to force you to pay a ransom to the attacker to regain access.
+- Ransomware threats: The main issue that is done by this threat is locking down your access or displaying threatening messages to force you to pay a ransom to the attacker to regain access.

 - Worms affect: It can be affected its host networks by self-replicating to overload web servers and consume large amounts of bandwidth.

 If antivirus software is installed on individual devices such as desktops, laptops, and smartphones, as well as on servers.
 Then keep working in the background and periodically scan device directories and files for malicious patterns indicating the presence of malware.

 The main purpose of this software is to tap its database of virus definitions and signatures to see if there are executable malicious codes within it.
 The factor is this attempt to block those affected files if it comes up with a match.